onlinegxd/ATMsimulator/README.md

 The most important classes are:
 1) Main class (is where program run)
 2) <abstract> Person and inherited User class (constructor for user and getters/setters to set and display information)
-3) Login/Register User with all validation and exception classes (e.g. if CardNum repeats or can't exist)
+3) Login/Register User with validation and exception classes (e.g. if CardNum repeats or can't exist)
 4) Classes to work with balance : Recharge/Transfer/Withdrawal (note!
 Transfer works only within user registered in system)
 5) DBConnector to connect DataBase for program